Trusted Guide to Nursing CEUs

 1. Make a Plan

 CEUs are time consuming and frustrating to find, obtain, and keep track of.
-Don’t get into the habit of being just months away from another renewal and realizing you barely have a CEU to your name.
-You then end up keeping your eyes peeled for any and every free or convenient CEU you can get your hands on.
+Don’t get into the habit of being just months away from another renewal, realizing you barely have a single CEU to your name.
+You're then forced to keep your eyes peeled for free nursing CEUs at the last minute.
 Don’t get CEU-desperate.
 Give yourself the luxury of having standards and avoiding more stress than necessary.